FrancisBanville/ms_interpreting_probabilities/README.md

 measures of network structure, such as connectance [@Fortuna2006HabLos] and the degree distribution [@Bascompte2003NesAss].

-## Local interactions must be biological feasible
+## Local interactions must be biologically feasible

 Local interactions must be biologically feasible before occurring at a specific time and space.
 A local probability of interaction $P(L_{i \rightarrow j})$ can